barbarer/py4e-int/_sources/15-database/15-spideringTwitter.rst

 "unvisited" person, retrieving their friend list, and adding friends we have not seen to our list for a future visit.

+.. mchoice:: dbTwitter_MC_tf1
+    :practice: T
+    :answer_a: True
+    :answer_b: False
+    :correct: a
+    :feedback_a: By using loops, a spidering program can quickly scroll through each data entry.
+    :feedback_b: Try again!

+    True or False?
+Spidering programs make user of loops to filter through data.

 We also track how many times we have seen a particular friend in the database to get some sense of their "popularity".